-Here is some basic information about the qualification for this program:
+Here are some basic information about the required qualifications for this program:

 Nationality: Applicants must have the nationality of a country that has diplomatic relations with Japan

-Age: Those aged 17-22 who have completed 12 years of school education or prospect
+Age: Students who are within 17-22 years old and have completed (or expecting to complete) 12 years of school education

 How much: ¥117,000 per month (Additional stipend for designated area)